bekk/bekk-christmas/post/thecloud/serverless-development-with-serverless-framework.md

 **Events**

 Events are what trigger your functions you have defined in your service.
-On AWS this can be anything from a HTTP request from API Gateway, an image uploaded to a S3 bucket, a new entry in a [DynamoDB](https://aws.amazon.com/dynamodb) database, a [CloudWatch](https://aws.amazon.com/cloudwatch/) alert and [lots more](https://serverless.com/framework/docs/providers/aws/events/).
+On AWS this can be anything from a HTTP request from API Gateway, an image uploaded to a S3 bucket, a new entry in a [DynamoDB](https://aws.amazon.com/dynamodb) table, a [CloudWatch](https://aws.amazon.com/cloudwatch/) alert and [lots more](https://serverless.com/framework/docs/providers/aws/events/).

 **Resources**